PardoAlejo/MovieCuts/README.md

 **PLEASE READ!**

-If you are interested in the data fill this [Google form](https://forms.gle/FUNnZ8wpYRCspTJq9), and in a couple of days I'll send directly to you the  links to downlaod the data.
+If you are interested in the data fill this [Google form](https://forms.gle/FUNnZ8wpYRCspTJq9), and in a couple of days I'll send directly to you the  links to download the data.

 ## Videos and Annotations: